opsec-infosec/42-ValgrindContainer/README.md

 To create an alias to install the container and run the alias from anywhere:
 - Clone Repo to your 42 Lab Machine.
 Do not rename the repo, as the scripts use the clone name as references.
 - Add your alias in .zshrc if you're using zsh or oh-my-zsh.
-Should look something like the below:
+Should look like:
 ```alias install_valgrind='bash path/to/repo/install'```
 - Run the alias command:
 ```install_valgrind```